TEST Paragraph

 Overtime

-Issued on April 23, DOL’s new final rule increases the minimum annual salary level threshold for exemption in two phases: from the current level of $35,568 to $43,888 on July 1, 2024, and to $58,656 on Jan.
+Announced on April 23, the DOL’s new final rule increases the minimum annual salary level threshold for exemption in two phases: from the current level of $35,568 to $43,888 on July 1, 2024, and to $58,656 on Jan.
 1, 2025.
-In addition, the threshold for highly compensated employees will be increased from the current level of $107,432 to $132,964 on July 1, 2024 and then to $151,164 on Jan.
+In addition, the threshold for highly compensated employees increases from the current level of $107,432 to $132,964 on July 1, 2024, and then to $151,164 on Jan.
 1, 2025.
 Salary thresholds will then be automatically updated every three years, regardless of economic circumstances.
 ABC issued a news release opposing the rule.

-Virtually all of ABC’s members employ workers who qualify for exempt status, and like the unlawful 2016 overtime rule, the DOL’s 2024 rule will reclassify a massive amount of ABC member employees who currently qualify for exempt status as nonexempt.
+Virtually all of ABC’s members employ workers who qualify for exempt status, and like the unlawful 2016 overtime rule, the DOL’s 2024 rule will reclassify a substantial amount of ABC member employees who currently qualify for exempt status as nonexempt.
 This will disrupt the entire construction industry, specifically harming small businesses, as the rule will greatly restrict employee workplace flexibility in setting schedules and hours, hurting career advancement opportunities.

 In addition, the 2024 rule’s radical increase in the salary threshold for exemption will further complicate the current economic outlook.
 Multiple industries, like construction, are grappling with uncertain economic conditions such as inflation, supply chain disruptions, high materials prices and workforce shortages, all of which push operational costs ever higher.
 Specifically, ABC estimates that the construction industry must hire more than half a million additional workers in 2024 to meet demand.
 The rule’s triennial automatic indexing provision will exacerbate the harmful impact on businesses and add to rampant inflation that is already harming the economy.